-The following lists the NSC riding culture safety items based on the Four Legs of Safety Program
+The following lists the NSC riding culture safety items based on the R.I.D.E.
+Safety Program

 • Bicycles - only pedal bicycles and pedal assist Class 1 and Class 3 e-bikes-bikes (as defined for NSC purposes below) are allowed on NSC rides